jb753/turbigen/src/turbigen/CLI.md

 alongside the existing tool without displacing it.

-No `sys.excepthook` is installed at all. `main()` catches exceptions around the command and reports them as a message with exit code 1, showing the traceback only under `-v`.
-Importing the CLI therefore has no effect on the process, unlike `turbigen.main:35`, which replaces the global excepthook at module scope.
+No `sys.excepthook` is installed at all. `main()` catches exceptions around the command, logs the traceback, and exits 1.
+Every failure gets its traceback, whatever it is: most are raised from a config file or a plugin, and the file and line say which of the user's own lines to look at.
+A `Type: message` summary reads tidily for the errors raised deliberately against user input, but those cannot be told apart by type from the ones that mean something is broken -- both arrive as `ValueError` -- so suppressing the trace for one suppresses it for the other. `-v` sets the logging level and says nothing about how errors print.
+Importing the CLI has no effect on the process, unlike `turbigen.main:35`, which replaces the global excepthook at module scope.

 ## Testing